In articulating the question, you're starting to formulate the answer

 Whenever I’m delivering a keynote, teaching, or facilitating groups, people ask me questions.

-And when I am coaching clients, or supervising other coaches, they also often ask me what I think.
+And when I am coaching clients, or supervising other coaches, they too often ask me what I think.
+Sometimes they ask for advice.

-In most cases, rather than answer them immediately, I ask, encouragingly, “What do you think?” or “What are your thoughts on it?” - and they almost always have something to say.
-And it is frequently creative, intelligent, wide yet precise, solution-oriented and satisfying for them.
+In most cases, rather than answer them immediately, I ask, encouragingly, “What do you think?” or “What are your thoughts on it?” - and they almost always have something more to say.
+And it is frequently creative, intelligent, solution-oriented and satisfying for them.
 You can see them almost become lighter as the insight emerges.

 There seem to be a lot of pervasive assumptions about questions - that people ask us questions because they don’t know the answer themselves, or that they are too lazy, or fearful to take risks, or overly dependent on someone else telling them what to think.
-Or that they need us to come up with the questions, not them.
-That they need input, help, someone else’s thinking.
+That they really do need advice, input, help, someone else’s thinking.
 Our thinking.

 Rarely, in my view, are these assumptions true.

-Sometimes leaders complain that people only come with problems and questions, not solutions and answers - and they're possibly making these very same assumptions.
-And so they might get impatient, or have a knee jerk ‘helpful' response, and just give them the answer.
+Sometimes people complain that others only come with problems and not solutions - and they're possibly making these very same assumptions, that people need advice, input help etc. And when listening they might get impatient, or have a knee jerk ‘helpful' response, or their Advice Monster takes over and they just give them advice without even finding out more.

-Yet in so doing, kill the other person’s own continued thinking.
+Yet in so doing, they kill the other person’s own thinking, often without realising it.

-I believe that when people ask me a question, they may not yet have the answer, but it's highly likely, if I give them my generative, uninterrupted Attention, that they will formulate it.
+Because I believe that when people ask me a question or seek advice, whilst they may not yet have the answer, it's highly likely, if I ask them for their views, then give them my easeful encouragement and my generative, uninterrupted Attention, and time to think before I say another word, that they will formulate their own answer.
+We call it a Thinking Environment.

-And taking this even further, I now wonder, is the question already the thinking?
+And so taking this even further, I now wonder, is their question already “the thinking”?

 People don’t ask questions because they aren’t thinking, they already are.

 It’s just the start.
-And in voicing the question that is bubbling up in their mind, they have, as Anneke Panman in her blog Light The Blue Touch Paper, describes so well, begun to start the answer themselves - when she steps back and allows that voice to continue.
+And in voicing the question that is bubbling up in their mind, they have begun to start the answer themselves.
+The waves of the mind are in motion.
+So when we step back and curb our Advice or Opinions Monster, we simply allow their thinking and voice to continue.

 And so it strikes me that we could usefully re-examine what questions actually are.
 They're not the end of someone's thinking - they're the beginning.

-So, if you knew that in articulating the question, they've started to formulate the answer - what would you do?
+So, if you knew that in articulating the question, they've started to formulate their own answer - what would you do?